Consent Manager setup

 The Consent Manager Script Settings page opens.

-Consent Manager pop-up setup
+Consent Manager pop-up setup section

 Click on the mini window to select the location for the cookie banner pop-up to appear on the website landing page.
 The options are: